ISSArt-LLC/ISSArt-LLC.github.io/posts/2017-06-23-flexible-data-model-design.md

         Collection<String> strings() { return this.strings; }
     }
     ```

     makes A mutable, but sometimes you need to read the multiple values.

     Depending on your situation it is possible to declare this method returning read-only collection clearly.
-Or you can return something like rx.Observable&lt;String&gt; or Stream&lt;String&gt; here.
+Or you can return something like rx.Observable<String> or Stream<String> here.
 Upon the whole, it should be obvious that the returning value is *immutable*.

 If you agree with above statements let’s move to the whole example.